webvpro/playcypher-json-md-playground/markdown/CSRD/Foci/wields-an-enchanted-weapon.md

+---
+aliases:
----,aliases:,- wields an enchanted weapon,tags:,- Compendium/CSRD/en/Foci,---
+- wields an enchanted weapon
+tags:
+- Compendium/CSRD/en/Foci
+---

 You have a weapon with strange abilities, and your knowledge of its powers has allowed you to create a unique style of combat with it.
  ### Intrusion